What Are the Legal Requirements for Workday Breaks in Pennsylvania?

 Here is a summary of what Pennsylvania labor laws require for employers:

-What Are The Meal Break Laws In Pennsylvania?
+What Are the Meal Break Laws in Pennsylvania?

 Many employers voluntarily offer meal breaks to improve employees’ productivity and improve their job satisfaction.
 However, there is no legal requirement to provide a workday meal break in Pennsylvania, except for employees between the ages of 14 and 17 and for seasonal farmworkers.